What is logical next process to take up after creating Work Breakdown Structure from the project scope? To define

 At this stage, to define activities you have the work packages.
 A work package is nothing but a WBS item and corresponding WBS dictionary.
 Which is what goes into scope baseline.
 So this would be the first and prominent input to this process.

 In Define Activities project management activity each of the work packages is broken down into activities/tasks.

 Schedule management plan is the default input as it contains methodology and guidelines for defining activities.
 Both of these inputs come from the project management plan.

 Your organization may have project management information system (PMIS) – a set of tools that help in project management activities such as planning, WBS budget cost management, scheduling, and change control.
 They process data and present them for you to come up with the best plan.
 You could use them to define activities.
 Such systems are part of enterprise environmental factors.

 One does not need to reinvent the wheel.
 Organizational process assets will have templates, procedures and guidelines, and few sample documents from previous projects, and lessons learnt while defining activities on those projects.
 You can make use of all of them and get a head start.

-Recall that we used decomposition as a means of breaking down scope into work packages, in Create WBS process.
+Recall that we used decomposition as a means of breaking down scope into work packages, in creating Work Breakdown Structure project management activity.
 This process is also about breaking down something.
 Therefore, decomposition would be the first technique you would use.